 For VanDerBeek, bearing witness is not the same as addressing the camera, and none of her photographs has a speaker—apart from two plaster faces like death masks, facing apart.
 Tremé School Window turns almost 90 degrees, so that the open window holds out a trapdoor and reflects darkly in the next window below.
 The still-abandoned school, in black and white, creates a reality as disorienting as a maze and as treacherous as a pit.
 At the same time, it evokes an underground shelter from the storm—and perhaps, too, the storage basements that sustained Lower East Side tenements before the art boom or a studio like her own.
 The reflections are confusing, but also part of a reassuring architecture, and their grid has the clarity of Minimalist painting or sculpture.
 A solar eclipse appears like a crescent moon, which just goes to show that her scratched plate and frequent reprinting have disguised its subject.

-VanDerBeek likes to mix things up.
+VanDerBeek likes to mix things up, almost as much as her father, Stan VanDerBeek, but between abstraction and new media.
 The photos, in the Whitney's first-floor alcove, set constructions in her Baltimore studio beside the Lower Ninth Ward, not far from the devastation documented as well by Deborah Luster.
 Even there, where they look most like a city street or abstract visions, they record architecture.
 In those named Foundations, close-ups of the foundations of houses, "Slow moving and black lines go ceaselessly over the earth."
 Whitman in those words was speaking of coffins returning from war, but he was also speaking of the cycle of human life.
 After all this time, VanDerBeek insists, those houses lie empty, but she, too, invites a kind of reconciliation.

-You can blame me that photography with so many built-in distancing devices tempts me to sentimentality.
-(An essay in the free handout by Tina Kukielski, a senior curatorial assistant, does better.)
+If so many built-in distancing devices tempt me to sentimentality, blame me.
+(A free handout by Tina Kukielski, a senior curatorial assistant, does better.)
 Or blame layering and the lure of disaster.
 In the past VanDerBeek has brought together portraits, mostly women, in three-dimensional assemblages like photo albums but fragmented and in your face.
 Elsewhere she has photographed shadowy constructions between Minimalism and memorials.
 Her work can look like something out of Robert Rauschenberg, but it appropriates little or nothing—unless one counts New Orleans itself.

 Group shows have placed her among women photographers, art that crosses media, and photography that approaches abstraction.
 Here she seems almost traditional.
 "To think of time, of all that retrospection."
 A black disk suspended from a pole, much like a manhole cover, approaches early Modernism.
 So does the cracked, striated plaster of Blue Caryatid at Dusk.
 As with the Foundations, its streaks of color shine amid the black and white—but the dusk is real, while the architectural column implied by a caryatid is a fiction.